adiciausu/funl/README.md

 ## Main features

-1. High throughput: Funl uses cowboy to listen for http requests.
+1. High throughput:
-    * [Here] is a comparison between cowboy and other popular solutions.
+    * Funl uses cowboy to listen for http requests.
+Take a look at this [benchmark] of cowboy and other popular solutions.
+(NB: the benchmark was done by a cowboy competitor)
 2. Transient error handling
-    * If funl encounters an error when sending the request to the backend it will retry sending that request with exponential backoff.
+    * If funl encounters an error when sending the request to the backend it will retry sending that request with exponential backoff retry logic.
 3. Low memory footprint
-    * Funl will use ~ max 1 Gb of memory for storing requests, dumping the to disk and reloading them in memory when needed.
+    * Funl will use ~ 1 Gb of memory for storing requests at peak usage, dumping them to disk and reloading them in memory when needed.

 ## Install
 #### The easy way